 Located on the third floor of Health Services.

-Confidential information or care is available through individual appointments or phone consultation with a Nutritionist to discuss the many types of eating concerns you may have regarding yourself, a friend, roommate or teammate.
+Confidential information or care is available through individual appointments with a Nutritionist to discuss the many types of eating concerns you may have regarding yourself, a friend, roommate or teammate.
 Health Promotion also offers workshops, pamphlets, and reading materials covering these and related issues.
 There are no fees for Health Promotion services.